 All animals are seen by appointment only.
 Clients may call for an appointment.
 Routine services include vaccinations of dogs and cats, heartworm testing, feline leukemia virus testing and health certification.
 There is a small service charge added to the total cost of every cash transaction as required by the Treasury Department.

 The Veterinary Clinic also runs a stray/homeless facility.
 Stop by and check the photo board located in the waiting area.
 Phone 910-396-6473/9120 or DSN 312-236-6473/9120.

 Provide proper shelter from the weather when housing animals outdoors.
 The shelter shall be a moisture-proof and windproof structure.
-The size must accommodate the entire body of the pet to allow it to stand up, turn around, and allow retention of body heat.
+The size must accommodate the entire body of the pet to allow it to stand up and turn around and to allow retention of body heat.
 The shelter must be made of durable material with a solid floor raised at least two inches from the ground.
-The entrance shall be covered by a flexible windproof material, self-closing swinging door, or wind baffle.
-Animals kept outdoors must be provided shelter, fresh water, and food.
-Owners keeping animals under inhumane conditions may be refused the right to keep animals on post and may be subject to UCMJ action under article 134.
+The entrance shall be covered by a flexible windproof material, self-closing swinging door or wind baffle.
+Animals kept outdoors must be provided shelter, fresh water and food.
+Owners keeping animals under inhumane conditions may be refused the right to keep animals on post and may be subject to Uniform Code of Military Justice action under article 134.
 It is the owner's responsibility to locate escaped animals.
-Animal control will not search for your animal for you.
-The Ft.
-Bragg Animal Control (Dog Catcher) telephone number is 910-396-0391.
+Animal control will not search for your animal.
+The Fort Bragg Animal Control (dog catcher) telephone number is 910-396-0391.